Who Was George Washington?

 Augustine Washington was an ambitious man who acquired land and slaves, built mills, and grew tobacco.
 For a time, he had an interest in opening iron mines.
 He married his first wife, Jane Butler and they had three children.
 Jane died in 1729 and Augustine married Mary Ball in 1731.
 George was the eldest of Augustine and Mary’s six children, all of which survived into adulthood.
 The family lived on Pope's Creek in Westmoreland County, Virginia.
 They were moderately prosperous members of Virginia's "middling class."

-Augustine moved the family up the Potomac River to another Washington family home, Little Hunting Creek Plantation, (later renamed Mount Vernon) in 1735 and then moved again in 1738 to Ferry Farm on the Rappahannock River, opposite Fredericksburg, Virginia, where George Washington spent much of his youth.
+Augustine moved the family up the Potomac River to another Washington family home, Little Hunting Creek Plantation - later renamed Mount Vernon - in 1735.
+They moved again in 1738 to Ferry Farm on the Rappahannock River, opposite Fredericksburg, Virginia, where George Washington spent much of his youth.

 George Washington’s father died when he was 11 and he became the ward of his half-brother, Lawrence, who gave him a good upbringing.
-Lawrence had inherited the family's Little Hunting Creek Plantation and married Anne Fairfax, the daughter of Colonel William Fairfax, patriarch of the well to do Fairfax family.
-Under her tutorage, George was schooled in the finer aspects of colonial culture.
+Lawrence had inherited the family's Little Hunting Creek Plantation and married Anne Fairfax, the daughter of Colonel William Fairfax, patriarch of the well-to-do Fairfax family.
+Under her tutelge, George was schooled in the finer aspects of colonial culture.

 In 1748, when he was 16, George traveled with a surveying party plotting land in Virginia’s western territory.
 The following year, aided by Lord Fairfax, Washington received an appointment as official surveyor of Culpeper County.
 For two years he was very busy surveying the land in Culpeper, Frederick and Augusta counties.
 The experience made him resourceful and toughened his body and mind.
 It also piqued his interest in western land holdings, an interest that endured throughout his life with speculative land purchases and a belief that the future of the nation lay in colonizing the West.